Camarillo Airport: Facilities and operations

 Camarillo Airport covers an area of 650 acre and contains one runway (8/26) which measures 6,013 x 150 ft (1,833 x 46 m).
 It has two helipads, both measuring 50 by 50 ft (15 x 15 m).

-For a 12-month period ending June 5, 2006, the airport had 153,360 aircraft operations, an average of 420 per day: 98% general aviation, 2% air taxi and <1% military.
-There are 600 aircraft based at this airport: 84% single engine, 8% multi-engine, 5% ultralights, 3% jet aircraft and 1% helicopters.
+For the 12-month period ending December 31, 2020 the airport had 108,566 aircraft operations, an average of 297 per day: 94% general aviation, 2% air taxi and 3% military.
+There were 383 aircraft based at this airport: 301 single engine, 35 multi-engine, 24 jet aircraft, 22 helicopters, and 1 glider.

-The airport is an FAA-towered facility, with a number of Fixed-Base Operators headquartered at the airfield, including vintage aviation organizations.
+The airport is an FAA-towered facility, with a number of Fixed-Base Operators headquartered at the airfield, including vintage aviation organizations, flight schools, charter airlines, aircraft maintenance providers, and aircraft dealers.

 The Camarillo Composite Squadron 61 of the California Wing of the Civil Air Patrol is based at this airfield, located near Sky Blue Air, at the east end of the airport.

 The Ventura County Fire Department and Sheriff's Office each support large, separate facilities at opposite ends of the field to support new recruit and recurring refreshment training.

 A "Viewport" opened in 2014, providing a child-friendly area to view the airport activities which had become difficult with increased security concerns.

 The Chapter 723 of the Experimental Aircraft Association and its facilities are located to the west of CAF museum in two hangars.

-CAF So.
-Cal.
-Air Museum

-The Southern California Wing of the Commemorative Air Force and its museum are located to the west of the Waypoint Cafe in three large hangars.
-In addition to a collection of displays, models, and artifacts, the museum is home to the following aircraft: